How Important Is the Thai Elephant?

 Timings: 8:00 AM to 3:30 PM

-If you wish to avoid trekking on an Elephant’s back for an ethical reason, Thailand still has a lot of options to offer.
-Several Elephant Sanctuaries and care centres in Thailand remain open for tourists.
-Although, riding an elephant is not in the list of fun things you can do in these Elephant Sanctuaries, just watching the giant mammals play in the water and feeding them bananas will keep you engrossed.1.
+If you wish to avoid trekking on an Elephant’s back for ethical reasons, Thailand still has a lot of options to offer.
+Several Elephant Sanctuaries and care centers in Thailand remain open for tourists.
+Although riding an elephant is not on the list of fun things you can do in these Elephant Sanctuaries, just watching the giant mammals play in the water and feeding them bananas will keep you engrossed.1.
 Elephant Nature Park, Chiang Mai

 Cost: (per person)